 10 essential Jazz Funk classics Part 2… Like always, a selection is per definition limited, and God knows how the groove would definitely not have sounded the same without the regular experimentations which have paved its way… Such as back in the 70’s when Jazz came to integrate Funk, Soul or Disco along with analog synthesized sounds.
 As a result, many are the gems we couldn’t talk about here, even though they would definitely have deserved a mention.

 You obviously enjoyed our part 1, which we deeply appreciate.
 Here we go then with its follow-up.
 No need to say how, as usual, this selection is way from being exhaustive.
-Most likely due to find a third round when the right time comes.
+With a third round awaiting your appreciation.
 Nevertheless, you should find thereafter a pretty much illustrative sample of highly energetic jams where the infectiousness of the groove predominates.